Nourish - Candida Overgrowth: The Importance of Fermented and Cultured Foods on the Anti Candida Diet (Part Three)

 You can also find some great books which go into more detail and give some delicious recipes to try.
 Sandor Katz Wild Fermentation is a great one to check out.

 Milk Kefir is a traditional fermented milk drink found all over the world, from Turkey to Russia.
 It’s simply milk that has been cultured with kefir grains.
 It’s a little like yoghurt in flavour and texture, but a bit tangier.
-It can also be consumed in the same way as yoghurt.
+You can consume it in the same way as yoghurt.

-And for those of you with lactose intolerance, you can also give kefir a try as the kefir grains actually consumed the milk sugar, lactose, as their source of food, meaning you’re left with the delicious fermented beverage, minus the lactose – hurrah!
+And for those of you with lactose intolerance, you can also give kefir a try as the kefir grains actually consume the milk sugar, lactose, as their source of food.
+This means you’re left with the delicious fermented beverage, minus the lactose – hurrah!

 You can easily make your own kefir at home.
-All you need are some milk kefir grains, or dehydrated grains, place them in a jar of milk and within a day or two you will have some delicious kefir!
+All you need are some milk kefir grains or dehydrated grains.
+You place them in a jar of milk and within a day or two you will have some delicious kefir!

 You can also use these grains to make cultured coconut kefir, or even cultured almond or cashew milk!